originalgrego/sfa3ce/README.md

  * Six New Palettes For Chun Li Taken From The Console Releases
  * Sodom Palette Fixes For Xism

-## How to patch your Street Fighter Alpha/Zero 3 ROM
+## How to patch your Street Fighter Alpha 3 ROM

 #################
  MAME UNENCRYPTED ROM